Progress report for ONC19-066

 Educational & Outreach Activities

 The project started from May 2019 and we were focusing on the system development.
-Meanwhile, we had conducted the following activities:

 (1) Attended the workshop to introduce and kick off the project.
 There were around 100 farmers and potential farmers from Missouri, neighboring states and Canada, England.
+The photo below recorded the geographical distribution of participants.

 (2) Worked with local farmers and professionals to develop and demonstrate the elderberry processing system.